 Travel directly to Bicester Village Station in 46 minutes from London Marylebone Station with Chiltern Railway.
 Trains to Bicester Village depart from London Marylebone every 30 minutes with, on average, 36 trains per day on weekdays.
 The off-peak return London to Bicester Village train price starts from £28.00.
 Alternatively if you combined Bicester Village with Oxford, Chiltern Railway also has a train from Oxford which takes about 13 minutes and price is £3.20 one-way

 - Stagecoach service from central Oxford, leaving every 15 minutes.
 For timetables and fares, call +44 (0)1865 772 250 or click here.
 If you travel from London, you can take the Oxford Tube from London and connect to Stagecoach Oxford’s S5 service to get to Bicester Village.
 If you buy an Oxford Tube Connector ticket you just pay your Oxford Tube fare.

 We went to Bicester Village on Sunday which was definitely a highlight for me ❤️ Hubby decided that he’d go with me so I didn’t go crazy and bankrupting myself if I went alone to the stores.
 We split out when I entered Prada outlet.
 But when I finally came out carrying 2 big bags, Hubby decided from there on we would stick together to visit all the outlets 🤣

 The perk of being 6 weeks preggy was Hubby didn’t complain at all when he had to carry all of my shopping bags.
 He even went inside Samsonite store and buy a new suitcase to carry all my stuff!

 We caught the train back in the evening, dropped our stuff at the hotel and went straight to chinatown for dinner at Wong Kee.
-I love love love Wong Kee….
-I think it was still the best and cheapest Chinese restaurant in London
+I love Wong Kee despite all the publication about rude staff, I think it was still the best and cheapest Chinese restaurant in London